arthurfreitas96/belori/README.md

 The songs will be saved in a folder named after your playlist choosen name.
 This folder also includes a .m3u file with the same name and the song names are stored inside it following the order requested in the 'SearchQuery.txt' file.

-You can create new playlists simple by requesting songs to a nonexistent playlist name.
-Likewise, you can add songs to a playlist by requesting songs to a preexistent playlist name.
+You can create new playlists simple by requesting songs to a non-existent playlist name.
+Likewise, you can add songs to a playlist by requesting songs to a pre-existent playlist name.
 All your playlists are stored inside a 'Playlists' folder.

 Dependences:
 python3